Digital Health Works Insights

 Practical takeaway

 A medical device commercialization consultant should help translate product promise into a commercial system.
-That includes value logic, market path, channel strategy, account development, and the operating realities that determine whether interest turns into revenue.
+That includes value logic, market path, channel strategy, account development, procurement readiness, implementation planning, and the operating realities that determine whether interest turns into revenue.

 The right support should make commercialization more concrete, not more theoretical.